 Neapolis in the Venetian Era was a small village called Kares, which means Nut Trees in the Cretan dialect.
 The village was destroyed and rebuilt by the Venetians, who named it Kenourgio Chorio (New Village).
 During the Turkish Occupation of Crete, the village faced a vast development and turned to a modern city, as the Turks decided to move the capital of Lassithi Prefecture in Kenourgio Chorio.
 Indeed, Neapoli, as it was named by the Turks, was the capital of East Crete till 1904 and this is why even today many Greek state authorities are housed here.

-Since the Second World War, Neapolis has long been forgotten by the Greek state and its young residents tend to abandon the town in order to chase their fortune in bigger cities.
-Yet, the glorious past is indicated by the several beautiful buildings, such as the Court, which used to host the headquarters of the Prefecture of Lassithi, the Hospital the (old secondary school) and the Bishopric Offices of Petra.
-You can also visit the Folk Museum and the magnificent building of the old orphanage, which houses a remarkable archaeological collection and the Iliakeios Public Library.
+Since the Second World War, Neapolis has long been forgotten by the Greek state and its young residents tend to abandon the town in order to chase their fortune in larger cities.
+Yet, the glorious past is indicated by the several beautiful buildings, such as the Court, which used to host the headquarters of the Prefecture of Lassithi, the Hospital, the old secondary school and the Bishopric Offices of Petra.
+You can also visit the Folk Museum of Neapolis and the magnificent building of the old orphanage, which housed a remarkable archaeological collection and the Eliakis Public Library.

-Moreover, there are several beautiful churches, with the largest being the Cathedral of Panagia (Virgin Mary) in town centre, built in an older Mosque and temple.
+Moreover, there are several beautiful churches, with the largest being the Cathedral of Panagia (Virgin Mary) in town centre, built at the site of an older mosque and temple.
 This is the second largest church in Crete.
-Another church near Neapoils is that of St. George.
+Another important church near Neapolis is that of Saint George.
 In 1770, the Turks after Cretan revolution of Daskalogiannis, surrounded the church during the hour of vespers and slaughtered the priest and the entire congregation.
 Thus it is also called Blooded Saint George.

-In Neapolis, you can enjoy your food or coffee in the main square, near the Cathedral.
-The town is also famous for the production of orgeat, a sweet beverage made from almonds and is offered in Crete in all good occasions.
+In Neapolis, you can enjoy your food or coffee in the main square, near the Cathedral of Megali Panagia.
+The town is also famous for the production of orgeat (soumada), a sweet beverage made from almonds and is offered in Crete in all good occasions.